DefinetlyNotAI/Logicytics/README.md

 ### Support Resources

-Consult the `.md` log file in the `ACCESS/LOGS` directory for detailed error logs.
+Consult the `.log` log file in the `ACCESS/LOGS` directory for detailed error logs.
 Engage with the community through GitHub issues for assistance and feedback.

 ## 📊 Data Analysis 📊